asaakyan/V-FLUTE/README.md

 # Models

+You can reproduce fine-tuned the models using the scripts in LLaVA/scripts/vflute and hyperparameters in the paper.

-Models will be uploaded on HuggingFace soon.
+Select models will be uploaded to HuggingFace soon.

 # Citation